12 Common Habits You Should Avoid in the Drive-Through

 Think of the drive-through as the express lane of the restaurant.
 Don’t know what you want?
 Need some time to decide?
 That’s totally fine—just go inside so you can take your time, ask questions and so on without slowing down the express lane.

 Some restaurants even measure the time it takes their staff to process each car’s order, so slower cars can actually affect a worker’s performance rating.
-See what fast-food chain has the fastest drive-through.

 Making it hard to hear your order